-Preserved in the Waterford Museum of Treasures, the Liber Antiquissimus Civitatis Waterfordiae or the Great Parchment Book of Waterford is an exceptional record of an Irish municipality.
+Preserved in the Waterford Museum of treasures, the Liber Antiquissimus Civitatis Waterfordiae or the Great Parchment Book of Waterford is an exceptional record of an Irish municipality.
 Compiled mostly between the mid-fifteenth and midseventeenth centuries, it also includes copies of records relating to the city of Waterford dating back to the early thirteenth century.
 It provides, therefore, a detailed account of the history of Waterford from the medieval period through to the turbulent years of the 1640s.
 Written originally in Norman French, Latin and English, Niall Byrne's edition incorporates English translations of all the texts and thus makes this valuable manuscript accessible to a wide readership.
 Of particular interest are the illustrated folios, the most significant of which are reproduced here in full colour.
-They reveal the disquiet within the municipal community at the religious and political changes of the late sixteenth and seventeenth centuries.
-ISBN 978-1-906865-47-4, xxxiii + 300 pp + 16 pp colour insert, €25, 2007 (reprinted 2013), paperback Niall Byrne (1934-2012) served as Veterinary Officer of Waterford City Council from 1994 to 2011 and held a PhD in history from UCC.
-16th and 17th century Calendar of material relating to Ireland from the High Court of Admiralty, 1641-1660 Elaine Murphy, editor
+They reveal the disquiet within the municipal community at the religious and political changes of the late sixteenth and seventeenth ISBN 978-1-906865-47-4, xxxiii + 300 pp + 16 pp colour insert, €25, 2007 (reprinted 2013), paperback.
+Limited stock available Niall Byrne (1934-2012) served as Veterinary Officer of Waterford City Council from 1994 to 2011 and held a PhD in history from UCC.
+IMC participates in Culture Night, held each year in September, when it showcases its publications and the work of IMC to highlight the relevance and value of preserving records of all kinds, personal, business and government.
+An advisory leaflet (available online at www.irishmanuscripts.ie) addresses questions asked frequently by the public on Culture Night concerning the preservation and safe keeping of personal records.